Also see The Lameness Examination in Horses.

 If the veterinarian has working knowledge of competition rules related to the discipline in which the horse is being purchased (eg, height requirements), he or she should explain how these rules may apply to the prepurchase examination.
 The veterinarian should counsel the buyer to learn the specific rules and verify “cards” that belong to the pony or horse.
 Having the buyer verify any rule requirements may help reduce future problems.

 State and international disease testing and other requirements should be reviewed with the buyer and complied with by the examining veterinarian.
 Drug testing should be offered to the buyer and its limitations discussed.
 If the horse is purchased at a competition, or the seller is not known to the buyer, drug testing should be strongly recommended.
-Even when a buyer does not wish to have drug testing, examiners often collect blood at the time of the exam and store the serum or plasma frozen.
+Even when a buyer does not wish to have drug testing, examiners often collect blood at the time of the examination and store the serum or plasma frozen.
 It would then be available if any questions arose after the purchase.

 Examinations of pretraining and brood stock present different issues to the examining veterinarian.
 The examiner must be alert to potential limiting conditions of the suckling, weanling, or yearling that would diminish its ability to perform its potential future work.
 In examining mares and stallions, experience with reproductive examination procedures is needed.
-(Also see Management of Reproduction: Horses: Breeding Soundness Examination of the Mare and see Breeding Soundness Examination of the Male.)
+(Also see Breeding Soundness Examination of the Mare and see Breeding Soundness Examination of the Male.)
 In all situations, thorough knowledge of the rules of the specific breed and any governmental disease regulations is critical.

-The examination for a performing horse can be divided into 4 sections.
+The examination for a performing horse can be divided into four sections.
 The first part is observing the horse in the stall.
 The second includes observing the horse on a lead strap at a walk and a trot on a straight line, doing flexion tests, and in a circle with a long line.
 The third part of the examination involves observation of the horse while it is being ridden.
 The fourth part includes diagnostic procedures such as radiography and ultrasound.

 The initial part of the examination ideally should be done in a stall or area out of direct sunlight, dark enough for an ophthalmologic examination.
 Temperature and pulse recordings, auscultation of the heart and lungs, and oral examinations can be done in the quiet and controlled confines of the stall.
 It is also worth looking in the stall for wood chewing, the character of the manure and feed, and/or oral medication remaining in the feed bucket.

-Many examiners feel that it is helpful to watch the horse being ridden to rule out any subtle unsoundness.
+Many examiners feel it is helpful to watch the horse being ridden to exclude any subtle unsoundness.
 It also gives the examiner some observations and insight into the potential of the rider, if it is the buyer.
 These observations are worth noting, even though it is the trainer's and buyer's responsibility to determine the suitability of the horse.
 It is in this portion of the examination that the British Equine Veterinary Association recommends exerting the animal at a level appropriate for its age and fitness.
 Having the horse hand gallop for 5–10 min so the examiner can evaluate breath sounds and perform cardiac auscultation is recommended.
 Young or untrained horses can be longed.
 The horse is then monitored during recovery.
 Next, the jogging in hand is repeated so that any subtle lameness that might have been accentuated during the exercise stage can be detected.
 All observations are duly recorded in the report.